codesagesllc/my-budget-planner/docs/email-templates/SUPABASE_EMAIL_TEMPLATES.md

               <h2 style="margin: 0 0 20px 0; color: #1f2937; font-size: 24px; font-weight: 600;">Click to Sign In</h2>

               <p style="margin: 0 0 20px 0; color: #4b5563; font-size: 16px; line-height: 24px;">
-                We received a request to sign in to My Budget Planner using this email address.
+                We received a request to sign in to PocketWiseAI using this email address.
 Click the button below to sign in instantly:
               </p>

               <table role="presentation" style="margin: 30px auto;">